wxvrst/aw_sht/README.md

 # aw_sht
-We choose to make dirt
+This application will help you to choose go to sutying or not We choose to make filth